Vercjames/jTranslate-Website/readme.md

 # jTranslate Website
-The Website Application for jTranslate.
+The Website Construction for jTranslate.